Sharp Brains: Brain Fitness and Cognitive Health News

 Good point, definitions matter, since different people may be searching for God in different ways.
 I view being religious as participating in organized rituals and shared beliefs, such as going to church.
 Being spiritual, on the other hand, is more of an individual practice, whether we call it meditation, or relaxation, or prayer, aimed at expanding the self, developing a sense of oneness with the universe.

 What is happening is that specific practices that have traditionally been associated with religious and spiritual contexts may also be very useful from a mainstream, secular, health point of view, beyond those contexts.
-Scientists are researching, for example, what Read the rest of this entry »
+Scientists are researching, for example, what [Read more…] about Meditation on the Brain: a Conversation with Andrew Newberg

 Update: The State and Future of Brain Fitness